 Each year in the UK we have the Autumn Budget of the British Government.
-I expect other countries have the same system, maybe at a different time, but it works the same.
+Other democracies have the same system, maybe at a different time of year, but it works the same.

 The Inevitable Reaction

 Every year I seem to go through the same process.

 - Wait for the reaction and see people getting very upset on social media.